Agoric/documentation/main/guides/orchestration/getting-started/contract-walkthrough/cross-chain-unbond.md

 - `zcf`: Zoe Contract Facet.
 - `privateArgs`: Object containing remote references to various services.
 - `zone`: A `Zone` object with access to storage for persistent data.
-- `OrchestrationTools`: A set of orchestration related tools needed by the contract.
+- `OrchestrationTools`: A set of Orchestration related tools needed by the contract.

 ```js
 const contract = async (